 The California Department of Public Health (CDPH) today announced the most recent statistics on COVID-19.

-The testing turnaround dashboard reports how long California patients are waiting for COVID-19 test results.
+CDPH has posted a new dashboard reporting how long California patients are waiting for COVID-19 test results.
 California has worked to reduce testing turnaround times in recent weeks to help curb the spread of the virus.
-During the week of October 4 to October 10, the average time patients waited for test results was 1.2 days.
-During this same time period, 68 percent of patients received test results in 1 day and 93 percent received them within two days.
+During the week of August 23 to August 29, the average time patients waited for test results was 1.3 days.
+During this same time period, 66 percent of patients received test results in 1 day and 88 percent received them within two days.
 The testing turnaround time dashboard is updated weekly.